IBM/tekton-lint/README.md

     path: kubernetes-service
 ```

 This will clone the repos specified and extract the various directories to a local cache.
 When you lint your tools these external tasks and definitions will be included.
-This will prevent any errors about tasks missing; but also imnportantly ensure your use of the tasks is correct, eg no missed parameters.
+This will prevent any errors about tasks missing; but also importantly ensure your use of the tasks is correct, eg no missed parameters.

 Note that these cached files won't be linted themselves.